Arpita Singh: Exhibitions thereafter

-Post 1972, Arpita Singh extensively showed her work at Royal Academy of Arts at London (1982), the Centre Georges Pompiduo, Paris (1986), show in Geneva (1987) and at the Art Gallery of New South Wales Sydney (1993).
+Post 1972, Arpita Singh extensively showed her work at Royal Academy of Arts at London (1982), the Centre Georges Pompidou, Paris (1986), show in Geneva (1987) and at the Art Gallery of New South Wales Sydney (1993).
 She has also participated in the 3rd and 4th Trienniale of New Delhi & at the Havana Biennial in 1987 and the Indo-Greek Cultural Exhibition, in Greece, 1984.

 From 1987-89, Arpita organised and participated in the exhibition titled 'Through The Looking Glass' with her contemporaries, the women artists Nalini Malani, Nilima Sheikh, and Madhvi Parekh.
 The exhibition, featuring works by all four artists, travelled to five non-commercial venues across India.
 Inspired by a meeting in 1979 with Nancy Spero, May Stevens and Ana Mendieta at the AIR Gallery in New York (the first all-female artists’ cooperative gallery in the US), Malani had planned to organise an exhibition entirely of works by women artists, which failed to materialise due to a lack of interest and support.

 Her works have been exhibited at ‘Modern and Contemporary Indian Art’ at Vadehra Art Gallery, New Delhi, 2006; 'Progressive to Altermodern: 62 Years of Indian Modern Art' at Grosvenor Gallery, London, 2009; 'Kalpana: Figurative Art in India' presented by the Indian Council for Cultural Relations (ICCR) at Aicon Gallery, London, 2009; 'The Root of Everything' at Gallery Mementos, Bangalore, 2009.

 Her recent and select solo exhibitions include Work on Paper at Vadehra Art Gallery, 2016.

-Singh's work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.
-Her work was also included in the 2022 exhibition Women Painting Women at the Modern Art Museum of Fort Worth.
+Singh's work was also included in a 2019 retrospective at the Kiran Nadar Museum of Art (KNMA), the 2021 exhibition Women in Abstraction at the Centre Pompidou and the Guggenheim Bilbao, the 2022 exhibition Women Painting Women at the Modern Art Museum of Fort Worth, the 2024 exhibition The Imaginary Institution of India at The Barbican Centre, and the 2025 exhibition Remembering at the Serpentine Galleries.